-The Machinery & Equipment Division is responsible for the maintenance of 178 pieces of various types of motorized equipment which are assigned to numerous Town departments including Board of Education and Volunteer Fire Department.
-There are an additional 8 pieces of Regional equipment maintained by this division.
+The Machinery & Equipment Division is responsible for the maintenance of 188 pieces of various types of motorized equipment which are assigned to numerous Town departments including Board of Education and Volunteer Fire Department.
+There are an additional 7 pieces of regional equipment maintained by this division.

 The Solid Waste Division provides multiple recycling opportunities to residents so that we may continue to successfully surpass the State mandate to recycle 25% of municipal solid waste.
 Recycling opportunities include: The CT Mattress Recycling Program, Electronics Recycling (E-Waste), Single Stream Recycling, the compaction of contents within containers, and a paint recycling program.
-In Fiscal Year 2021/2022, there were 1,133 tons of waste and 316 tons of single stream recycling transported to the Materials Innovation and Recycling Authority (MIRA), Hartford County's major trash burning facility, at an annual cost of \$148,401.
-Another 12,205 tons of waste was picked up privately at curb side and disposed of at the MIRA facility, paid for by individual and commercial customers.
+In Fiscal Year 2022/2023, there were 1,118 tons of waste and 303 tons of single stream recycling transported to Murphy Road Recycling Facility, at an annual cost of \$153,229.
 The Town does not provide curbside collection services; residents either contract with a private refuse collector or bring the waste directly to the Transfer Station.
-Of the Town's approximately 6,970 households, approximately 1,799 (26%) deliver refuse directly to the Transfer Station for transport to the MIRA plant in Hartford.
-On June 30, 2022, the Town ended its delivery of Municipal Solid Waste (MSW) and Recycling to MIRA.
-On July 1, 2022, Murphy Road Recycling Facility began processing the Town's MSW and Recyclables.
+Residents not utilizing the Avon Transfer Station, as well as commercial businesses in Town, utilize privately paid pick-up of waste.
+Of the Town's 6,970 households, approximately 1,594 (22%) deliver refuse directly to the Transfer Station for transport to the Murphy Road Recycling Facility, the Town's processor of MSW and Recyclables since July 1, 2022.